sh1nu11bi/cryptdoor/README.md

 If you don't include backdoorname and servername, files will be named backdoor.py and server.py.

 	AES-shell options:
-	  download file       -  Download a file from remote pwd to localhost upload filepath     -  Upload a file to remote pwd run commands        -  Run a command in the background
+    	 download file       -  Download a file from remote pwd to localhost. upload filepath     -  Upload a filepath to remote pwd. run commands        -  Run a command in the background.

 	Windows Only:
-	  meterpreter ip:port -  Execute a reverse_tcp meterpreter to ip:port
-	  keyscan             -  Start recording keystrokes
+    	 persistence         -  Install to %TEMP% and create a startup registry. meterpreter ip:port -  Execute a reverse_tcp meterpreter to ip:port. keyscan             -  Start recording keystrokes.
-	  keydump             -  Dump recorded keystrokes
+    	 keydump             -  Dump recorded keystrokes.
-	  keyclear            -  Clear the keystroke buffer
+    	 keyclear            -  Clear the keystroke buffer.
     	 chromepass          -  Retrieve chrome stored passwords.
     	 screenshot          -  Take a screenshot.